History of Plymouth Argyle F.C.: Argyle in the Championship

 The final game of the campaign was also the last striker, Mickey Evans would play for Argyle, in a home game against Ipswich Town.
 With the score at 1–1, Evans scored with a header on 57 minutes to give Argyle a win.
 In total, Evans played 432 times for his home town club (in two spells) scoring 81 goals.
 The Pilgrims finished 14th that season, in the end well clear of the relegation zone.

 However, Pulis was on his way out of the exit door very soon, returning to Stoke to make way for Ian Holloway to join the club.

 In summer 2006, in one of Holloway's first games in charge of the club, Argyle played a pre-season friendly against nine-time European champions Real Madrid in Austria, as both clubs were training in the country at the time.
-Argyle, captained by Hasney Aljofree, but up a brave fight and only lost 1–0, courtesy of a 75th-minute penalty converted by Brazilian international Júlio Baptista.
+Argyle, captained by Hasney Aljofree, put up a brave fight and only lost 1–0, courtesy of a 75th-minute penalty converted by Brazilian international Júlio Baptista.
 Madrid were managed by future England manager Fabio Capello and they had Iván Helguera, Guti, Antonio Cassano, Raúl Bravo, Thomas Gravesen and Javier Portillo in their starting line-up.
 The official Plymouth Argyle website said that it was 'a proud day for anyone with green in their heart'.

 In late 2006, Viz magazine published a one-off comic strip, "The Pirates of Plymouth Argyle", depicting Plymouth Argyle as a shipload of 18th-century pirates.
 Several of the characters in this strip were given the names of then-current players on the real Plymouth Argyle team.